Data-driven approach for benchmarking DFTB-approximate excited state methods: Results and Discussion

-On the other hand, the reasons behind DFTB-Casida:3OB overestimation of $\sigma$-type excitations in saturated molecules are not nearly as discussed as the self-interaction error of DFT.
+On the other hand, saturated molecules are expected to exhibit mainly $\sigma$-type excitations ($\sigma \rightarrow \sigma^{*}$ or $n \rightarrow \sigma^{*}$).
+In some cases, Rydberg excitations may appear as the lowest-lying electronic excitations; however, without the use of a very diffuse basis set, Rydberg states should be outside the scope of both DFT and DFTB methods.
+The reasons behind DFTB-Casida:3OB overestimation of excitation energies in saturated molecules are not nearly as discussed as the self-interaction error of DFT.
 However, as we will discuss with more detail in a next subsection, this limitation appears to be related to the low quality description of the MOs, due to the use of a minimal basis set, and to the approximations to the charge density in the excited state method.
 One should be aware that errors related to the non-completeness of the basis set are not exclusive to DFTB, since employing a finite basis set is an approximation present in most numerical methods for the electronic structure of molecules, which of course includes DFT.

 Although TD-DFTB appears to be inheriting limitations from its parent formalism, TD-DFT, there are obvious differences.
 Comparatively, TD-DFT:PBE0/def2SVP can be considered to be more precise for all chemical groups, since the vast majority of its predictions for $E_1$ have an error within $\pm 1~eV$.
 In contrast, the $E_1$ error dispersion for DFTB-Casida:3OB predictions is highly dependent on chemical identity: it is considerably large for saturated molecules, with $+1~eV < \Delta_{CC2} E_1 < +6~eV$, while for unsaturated molecules it is more moderate, with $\Delta_{CC2} E_1$ ranging between $-2~eV$ and $+1~eV$.
-Overall, the TD-DFT:PBE0/def2SVP method is expected to be more precise —and also computationally more expensive— because it is less approximated than TD-DFTB: (i) it is an \textit{ab initio} method (i.e. a parameter-free), where the expression for the total energy is as exact as the approximate XC-functional being chosen; (ii) it computes the actual XC-functional, which is not necessarily purely local, e.g. PBE0 is a semi-local XC-functional with 25\% exact-HF exchange; (iii) it employs the def2SVP basis set that, although it is considered to be small for DFT, it is certainly not minimal and even includes some polarization.
+Overall, the TD-DFT:PBE0/def2SVP method is expected to be more precise —and also computationally more expensive— because it is less approximated than TD-DFTB: (i) it is an \textit{ab initio} method (i.e., parameter-free), where the expression for the total energy is as exact as the approximate XC-functional being chosen; (ii) it computes the actual XC-functional, which is not necessarily purely local, e.g. PBE0 is a hybrid XC-functional with 25\% exact-HF exchange, and therefore performs significantly better than (semi-)local functionals for valence and CT excitations \cite{Maier2016}; (iii) it employs the def2SVP basis set that, although it is considered to be small for DFT, it is certainly not minimal and even includes some polarization.

 Within the unsaturated molecules group, it can be seen that, for molecules characterised by an isolated double or triple bond, DFTB-Casida:3OB populates more than TD-DFT the line at $\Delta_{CC2} E_1 = 0$, which corresponds to the predictions of $E_1$ exactly matching those of CC2.
 In other words, although the multiple approximations of DFTB to DFT make $E_1$ predictions less accurate, they also led to an increase in cases where errors might be being compensated for to produce the same predictions as methods with a higher level of theory.